The right of appeal

 What options do I have?

-You have one calendar month in which to dispute the decision.
+You have one calendar month to dispute the decision.
 If you request a detailed explanation, any time taken by the benefit section to respond to your request will be added to the one month time limit.
-However, if you intend taking the matter further, it is important that you allow yourself sufficient time to get your request for a reconsideration, or appeal, to the council within the one month time limit.
-If you do not request a detailed explanation until a day or so before the one month time limit is due to end, you may run out of time and any request for reconsideration or appeal may be received late.
+However, if you intend to take the matter further, it's important that you allow yourself sufficient time to get your request for a reconsideration, or appeal, to the council within the one month time limit.
+If you don't request a detailed explanation until a day or so before the one month time limit is due to end, you may run out of time and any request for reconsideration or appeal may be received late.

 If you disagree with the decision you can:

 a) Request a reconsideration